What is a Sump Pump?

 Determine flow rate

-To figure out your flow rate, wait for a rainy day and run your pump until the water drops below the shut-off level.
-Then, disconnect the pump from all power sources and measure the distance the water rises in one minute.
-For an 18-inch sump, one inch of water is equal to one gallon.
-In a 24-inch sump, one inch of water is equal to two gallons.
-Once you’ve calculated the flow rate, multiply it by 1.5 to allow a margin for severe storms.
+To determine the sump pump’s flow rate, wait until it’s raining and operate your pump until the water falls below the shut-off level.
+Afterward, disconnect the pump from all power sources and measure how far the water rises in one minute.
+For an 18-inch sump, one inch of water equals a gallon.
+In a 24-inch sump, one inch of water equals two gallons.
+Once the flow rate is calculated, multiply it by 1.5 to margin for severe storms.

 Maintaining a sump pump